The launch of the next FIFA game - FIFA 21 - has finally arrived and eager gamers certainly have the popular EA Sports title on their wishlist.

 One area which FIFA cannot be faulted much for is that of official licensing and the game has long featured a vast array of clubs from across the world.

 However, since FIFA 20 Juventus are known as Piemonte Calcio and Barcelona are without a home as there is no Camp Nou .
 Those particular quirks will continue thanks to Konami boasting exclusive rights.

 There may be no Juventus officially in the game, but EA Sports did secure an exclusive deal with AC Milan and Inter, though they will not have AS Roma (who appear as Roma FC).

 There is arguably something of a licence race occurring between the two brands, so it will be interesting to see what else happens in future.

-Kylian Mbappe has been confirmed as the global cover star of FIFA 21 and the Paris Saint-Germain forward will grace all three covers.
+Kylian Mbappe is the global cover star of FIFA 21 and the Paris Saint-Germain forward will grace all three covers.

 The World Cup winner expressed his pride at being chosen by EA Sports, saying that it was "a dream come true" to feature on the cover of the game.

 Eden Hazard and Virgil van Dijk were the cover stars for FIFA 20's standard edition and Champions edition respectively.
 It was thought that EA would continue with spread of cover stars for FIFA 21, but Mbappe has claimed sole billing for the first time since Cristiano Ronaldo in FIFA 19.